Ano Poroia: Name

 The town of Ano Poroia, (translated as 'Upper Poroia') is known in Aromanian as Foroi or Poroya di-Nsus.
 It was known as "Poroj" during Ottoman rule.
 The modern name of the settlement is in Горни Порой.
 This is to differentiate it from the 'Lower Poroia' settlement one kilometer to the west.

 History

-Ano Poroia was founded in the end of the 18th century (c.
-1800), by Aromanians (primarily) of Pindus mountain after expulsions led by Ali Pasha of Ioannina.
 During the 19th century the village was one of the largest and developed in Demirhisar Kaza of the Serres Sandjak.
 The main occupation was farming (tobacco, flax, cotton, barley, rye), sericulture, and commerce.
 The population was composed of Greeks, Aromanians, Bulgarians and Turks.

 In "Ethnographie des vilayets d'Adrianople, de Monastir et de Salonique" (issued in Constantinople in 1878 and concerning the population) it was written that Gorni Poroi was a village, and had 320 households with 1,000 Bulgarians and 60 Aromanians.

 Gustav Weigand — German linguist and specialist in Balkan languages (esp.
 Bulgarian and Aromanian) — passed during the early 20th century.
 He mentions 750 households.
 450 of them Bulgarian, 200 Aromanian and 100 Turkish.

 At first both Bulgarians and Aromanians adhered the same liturgy and they belonged to a unified church that was serving in Greek.